 Editor’s note: Sandra Tedford (@WeTalkToday) offers an excellent post today on the value of hiring an entrepreneur.
 She is the CEO of WeTalkToday.com and is a regular contributor here.

-Every employer wants an employee who’s a motivated self-starter.
+Every employer wants an employee who’s a motivated self-starter, and more employers should hire entrepreneurs.
 However, most employers spend way too much time looking for bodies to fill positions instead of assets that will add to the growth of their organization.
-Innovative leaders are needed to lead companies forward; yet few employers are willing to hire people that know more about their business than they do.
+Innovative leaders are needed to lead companies forward, yet few employers are willing to hire people that know more about their business than they do.

 Why are employers reluctant to hire entrepreneurs?
 Because there’s an assumption that it’s difficult for entrepreneurs to relinquish control and allow another individual to take ownership.
 Most entrepreneurs are comfortable in taking the lead and being the boss.
-However, one virtue employers often overlook is an entrepreneur’s ability to know when to lead and when to follow.
-In order to be a good leader you must know when it’s appropriate to listen and when to give input.
+However, one virtue employers often overlook an entrepreneur’s ability to know when to lead and when to follow.
+To be a good leader, you must know when it’s appropriate to listen and when to give input.

 Below are a few additional skills entrepreneurs hold that make them invaluable to employers

-- Understands Victories Are Short Lived: Entrepreneurs are constantly looking for ways to improve or top a previous success.
+- Understands Victories Are Short-Lived: Entrepreneurs are constantly looking for ways to improve or top a previous success.
 Celebrating successes or milestones are important.
 Most entrepreneurs have a long term vision of where they want to go.
-Getting comfortable is really not an option.
+Getting comfortable is not an option.

 - Takes Bold Risks: Employers want to hire someone who’s not afraid to take risks within reason to grow the business.
 More importantly, an entrepreneur that’s familiar with failure is typically more intuitive in their decision making concerning the business.
-Of course this doesn’t apply to every entrepreneur.
+Of course, this doesn’t apply to every entrepreneur.
 I know there’s some who never grasp what it takes to run a successful business.
-Yet those who’ve learned from their mistakes and are constantly learning how to improve, are in a better position when opportunities come along.
+Those who’ve learned from their mistakes and are constantly learning how to improve are in a better position when opportunities come along.